LucasBehrendt/science-quiz/README.md

 - [Favicon](https://favicon.io/) - The favicon visible in the websites tab was taken from here.

-- [Font Awesome](https://fontawesome.com/) - The icons in the site was provided by Font Awesome.
+- [Font Awesome](https://fontawesome.com/) - The icon in the site was provided by Font Awesome.

 - [Git](https://git-scm.com/) - Git was used through the Gitpod terminal to commit to Git and push to Github.